gearglow/ReptiliaWithATwist/The List.md

 They landed in front of the pedestal building.

-"Don't tell Ron I rode you," Hermione said, with a blushing smirk.
+"Don't tell Ron you let me ride you," Hermione said, with a blushing smirk.
 "His head might explode."

 Elysia flushed deep red, gaping.
 "I- Um.
 I think *my* head might explode."